 - Conducting ad-hoc analysis and presenting results effectively

 Requirements can vary from job to job.
 There are more and more specialized roles emerging in the industry.
-However, knowledge in the following key skills will be expected from any Data Science role:
+However, knowledge of the following Data science skills will be expected from any Data Scientists role: